- Floris Books

 Other themes include the preservation and protection of animals and birds, as appearing in The Egg Thieves (1999), and the 'Tilly' books - Tilly and the Wild Goats (2005), and Tilly and the Badgers (2006).

 Her picture books include Can you find Sammy the Hamster?
 (1990); and The Same Only Different (2001), about identical twins.

-Joan Lingard's latest children's book, The Eleventh Orphan (2008), recalls her own grandmother's life.
+Joan Lingard's latest children's book is Trouble on Cable Street (2014), loosely based on her father's childhood.
 She was awarded an MBE for services to children's literature in 1998.

 The settings, characters and storylines of Joan Lingard's fiction reflect her mixed Scottish-Irish upbringing, along with her family history and that of her Latvian-born husband.
 She has become most well-known and acclaimed for her work for children and teens, but her first novels were for adults and she has continued to write a number of adult novels - approximately 15 novels for adults compared to over 40 for children (the latter is comprised mainly of Young Adult fiction, though there are also books for younger readers).
 Much of her fiction, for both adults and children, explores the struggles between individuals and wider social and political forces - her characters are often undergoing challenging experiences such as displacement, social conflict and even war, and with this comes the need to re-define one's sense of self in changing circumstances.

 Lingard has been writing since the age of 11, and her first published work was a novel for adults, Liam's Daughter, in 1963.
 It was quickly followed by five more adult novels: The Prevailing Wind (1964); The Tide Comes In (1966); The Headmaster (1967); A Sort of Freedom (1969); The Lord on Our Side (1970).
 Most of these early works are set in, or inspired by, Edinburgh, where Lingard returned to spend her adult life after her childhood in Belfast.